12 Stars for Wertheim

 Discover Wertheim’s landmark

 The ruins of Wertheim Castle, one of the largest of its kind in south Germany, sits perched on a rocky outcrop between the rivers Main and Tauber.
 Locals in Wertheim enthuse about their own ‘palace’, not least due to this particular topographical location that makes the castle blend seamlessly into the old town.
 The castle is well worth a visit at any time of the year – for a tour of the well-preserved site, a concert by the moat or to relax over a glass of wine on the sunny terrace of the castle restaurant.
-And anyone daunted by the ascent with its stunning views over the roofs of the old town will be glad to know that the castle train provides a more leisurely alternative.
+And anyone daunted by the ascent with its stunning views over the roofs of the old town will be glad to know that the choo choo train provides a more leisurely alternative.

 Shopping in picturesque alleyways